Saturday, August 10, 2024

 Esther Jones

 During the trial, it was discovered that African American cabaret performer Baby Esther (Esther Jones) used a similar vocal style in her Harlem Cotton Club act.
-Even the scat "Boop-Opp-A-Doo" was created by Jones as a vocal jazz improvisation.
+Even the scat "Boop-Oop-A-Doop" was created by Jones as a vocal jazz improvisation.
 An early jazz novelty short film was found featuring Baby Esther performing her "baby doll" style.
 The New York Supreme Court ruled that the "baby doll" technique did not originate with Kane.

 Six different actresses portrayed the voice of Betty Boop.
 Two of them--Margie Hines and Mae Quistal were also the voice of Olive Oyl in the Popeye cartoons of the same era.